G String (video game)

-G String is a 2020 first-person shooter video game developed over a long period of time by Eyaura for Windows.
+G String is a 2020 first-person shooter video game developed over roughly 14 years by Eyaura for Windows.
 The game is set in a dystopian cyberpunk far future North America ravaged by climate change, pollution, economic inequality and civil unrest.
 The player controls Myo Hyori, a teenage girl fighting to survive against the hazards posed by the totalitarian state, their corporate backers, rogue machines and the polluted landscape.
 Along her perilous journey she even ventures into Earth orbit a couple times.

 Gameplay

 G String is a single-player first person shooter.
 It also has some surreal and survival horror elements.
-The player takes control of Myo Hyori a 18-year-old of Korean descent, who has both telekinesis and pyrokinesis.
+The player takes control of Myo Hyori an 18-year-old of Korean descent, who has both telekinesis and pyrokinesis.
 Mechanically, G String functions similarly to Half-Life 2, which the game's code was based upon.
 Almost all of the G String enemies and weapons are reskins of those in Half-Life 2.
 There are new additions though, such as Myo's pyrokinetic ability, a whole slew of new vehicles, the Scanmines and the Sizzlers, to name a few.